 - When upgrading our buildings, we make them as energy efficient as possible.

-- All of our buildings feature CFL lighting
+- All of our buildings feature CFL or LED lighting

 - When upgrading appliances, energy star appliances are used